N.J. Democrats divided on renewing 'Bridgegate' probe into Christie

 To learn the truth, the legislature's Bridgegate probe should be resumed, with Christie subpoenaed and required to testify, said Democratic Assemblyman John Wisniewski, who co-chaired a special committee that unearthed the damning emails and texts revealing the plot.
 He also is campaigning to replace Christie as governor.

-But his fellow Democratic leaders in the state legislature on Thursday offered a lukewarm response, saying it was not clear what further investigation would accomplish.
+But fellow Democratic leaders in the state legislature offered a lukewarm response, saying it was not clear what further investigation would accomplish.

 Bridget Kelly, Christie's former deputy chief of staff, was sentenced on Wednesday to 1-1/2 years in prison.
 Bill Baroni, former deputy executive director of the Port Authority of New York and New Jersey, got a prison sentence of two years.